Environmental Permitting for Land Developers

 Individual NPDES Permit

-An NPDES individual permit is written to reflect site-specific conditions of a single discharger (or, in rare instances to multiple co-permittees) based on information submitted by that discharger in a permit application and is unique to that discharger.
+An NPDES individual permit is unique to and reflects one discharger’s site-specific conditions (or, in occasional cases, reflects multiple co-permittees) based on details the discharger submitted in their NDPS permit application.
 A land developer would need to submit a permit application at least 180 days before the expected commencement of discharge for coverage under an NPDES individual permit.
 NPDES-authorized states are not required to use the EPA application forms; however, any alternative form used by an NPDES-authorized state must include the federal requirements at a minimum.
 Coverage and approval under an individual permit may take six months or longer.

 General NPDES Permit